 7. As per the requirements of Section 92(3) of the Companies Act 2013 and Rules framedthereunder the extract of the annual return for the FY 2018-19 is enclosed vide AnnexureVII.

 The Board of Directors of the Company confirms that:

-ii) The selected accounting policieswere applied consistently and the Directors made judgments and estimates that arereasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2019 and of the profit of theCompany for the financial year ended 31st March 2019.
+ii) The selected accounting policies were applied consistently and the Directors madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2019 and of the profit of theCompany for the financial year ended 31st March 2019.

 iii) Proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

-| ||for and on behalf of the Board of Directors |
+| ||By Order of the Board |

 |Place: Chennai. || |

-|Date: 12th May 2017 || |
+|Dated: 8th May 2019 || |